Meatloaf

-Meatloaf is a dish of ground meat that has been combined with other ingredients and formed into the shape of a loaf, then baked or smoked.
-The final shape is either hand-formed on a baking tray, or pan-formed by cooking it in a loaf pan.
+Meatloaf is a dish of ground meat combined with other ingredients, formed into the shape of a loaf, then baked or smoked.
+It may be hand-formed on a baking tray or pan-formed in a loaf pan.
 It is usually made with ground beef, although ground lamb, pork, veal, venison, poultry, and seafood are also used, sometimes in combination.
 Vegetarian adaptations of meatloaf may use imitation meat or pulses.

 The cooked meatloaf can be sliced like a loaf of bread to make individual portions.
-It can easily become dry; therefore, various techniques exist to keep the dish moist, like mixing in bread crumbs and egg, covering it with sauce, wrapping it, or using moisture-enhancing ingredients in the mixture, such as filling it with fatty meats, rich cheeses, or vegetables.
+It can easily become dry; therefore, various techniques exist to keep the dish moist, like mixing in bread crumbs and egg, covering it with sauce, wrapping it, or using moisture-enhancing ingredients in the mixture, such as filling it with fatty meats, cheeses, or vegetables.

 History

-Meatloaf of minced meat was mentioned in the Roman cookery collection Apicius as early as the 5th century.
-Meatloaf is a traditional German, Scandinavian and Belgian dish, and it is a cousin to the Dutch meatball.
+Meatloaf is a traditional Slovak, German, Czech, Nordic, and Flemish dish, and it is a cousin to the meatball in Dutch cuisine.

-American meatloaf has its origins in scrapple, a mixture of ground pork and cornmeal served by German-Americans in Pennsylvania since colonial times.
+North American meatloaf has its origins in scrapple, a mixture of ground pork and cornmeal served by German-Americans in Pennsylvania since colonial times.
 Meatloaf in the contemporary American sense did not appear in cookbooks until the late 19th century.

 National variations

-Austria
+Europe

-The Austrian version of meatloaf is called faschierter Braten (literally "minced roast", from faschieren, "to mince", and ein Braten, "a roast"), also known as falscher Hase, or 'fake rabbit'.
-Most of the time, it is not filled (as it may be in Germany), though the variation im Speckmantel involves wrapping the exterior in ham or bacon before baking.
-Often, it is served with mashed potatoes (when warm), or with Cumberland sauce (when cold).
+The Austrian version is faschierter Braten 'minced roast' or falscher Hase 'fake rabbit'.
+Most of the time, it is not filled.
+The variation im Speckmantel wraps the loaf with ham or bacon before baking.
+It is often served with mashed potatoes (when warm), or with Cumberland sauce (when cold).

-Bangladesh

-The Bangladeshi version of meatloaf is called Maṅśer lof.

-Belgium

-The Belgian version of meatloaf is called vleesbrood (meatbread); however, fricandon is also used to refer to it in Dutch.
-In French, it is called pain de viande.
-It is usually served warm and can then be served with various sauces, but can also be eaten cold with a loaf of bread.
+The Belgian version is vleesbrood 'meat loaf' or fricandon in Dutch; in French, it is pain de viande 'meat loaf'.
+It is usually served warm with various sauces, but can also be eaten cold with bread.